jepstein-eagle/adaptable/packages/adaptableblotter-angular/README.md

 Please contact the Adaptable Tools Sales Team at sales@adaptabletools.com for more information.

+## Demo
+To see AdaptableBlotter.JS in action visit https://demo.adaptableblotter.com where you can see the Adaptable Blotter running againt a number of different dummy data sets using various underlying DataGrids.

 ## Help
 Further information about AdaptableBlotter.JS is available at www.adaptabletools.com.

-And there is detailed Help at https://adaptabletools.zendesk.com/hc/en-us.
+There is detailed Help at https://adaptabletools.zendesk.com/hc/en-us.

 For all enquiries please email the Adaptable Tools Support Team at support@adaptabletools.com.